Alek Thomas Player Props: Diamondbacks vs. Brewers

 Alek Thomas At The Plate

-- Thomas has gotten at least one hit twice this year in 10 games, including one multi-hit game.
+- Thomas has gotten a hit in two of 11 games this year, and had multiple hits in one of those games.

-- He has not hit a long ball in his 10 games this season.
+- In 11 games played this season, he has not hit a long ball.

 - Thomas has picked up an RBI twice this season, but just one in each of those games.